Immune Boost Herb Pack

 No pills – NO capsules full of fillers!

 Immune Boost Herb Pack is about a 30 day supply (100g packet) and is the most concentrated extract (7:1) available.
+(You would have to eat a lot of mushrooms to equal the amount of reishi found in each teaspoon of Immune Boost Herb Pack.

 Studies suggest that reishi’s anti-aging effects are due to a lessening of oxidative stress